- Sometimes, it's best to pick a haircut and style based on your hair type instead of following the latest trends.

 Just because you weren't born with that effortless, I-just-woke-up-and-look-this-good volume doesn't mean you can't achieve it with the right cut and hair-care routine.
-From the ever-flattering lob haircut to something a bit edgier like a pixie, you have options.
-Oftentimes, when thin hair falls flat, it's because 1) you don't have the right haircut, 2) you're not using the right products, or 3) you're not properly caring for your hair (like washing too little or too much).
+From the ever-flattering lob haircut to something a bit edgier like a pixie hairstyle, you have options.
+Oftentimes, when thin hair falls flat, it's because 1) you don't have the right cut, 2) you're not using the right products, or 3) you're not properly caring for your hair (like washing too little or too much).

-Before we jump into the best haircuts for thin hair, let's go over what haircuts not to get.
+Before we jump into the volumizing haircuts for thin hair, let's go over what haircuts not to get.
 As a general rule of thumb, thin hair looks best with shorter haircuts because the styles allow your hair to maintain its shape.
-"Depending on how thin your hair is, [you may want to] avoid going too long and making sure to get haircuts regularly because stringy ends can make the hair look even thinner," said Korab.
-Cleveland added: "Long, one-length haircuts wouldn't benefit someone with fine or thin hair as all the weight of the cut would stay at the ends, creating a flat, stuck-to-your-head look."
+"Depending on how thin your hair is, [you may want to] avoid going too long and making sure to get haircuts regularly, because stringy ends can make the hair look even thinner," Korab says.
+Cleveland adds, "Long, one-length haircuts wouldn't benefit someone with fine or thin hair, as all the weight of the cut would stay at the ends, creating a flat, stuck-to-your-head look."

 If you do want to keep your hair longer, all of the hairstylists emphasized the importance of adding layers — but not too many.
 "Volume is achieved with shorter layers being lighter and creating a different shape within a cut," Schaefering says.
 "When hair is overlayered, it has the tendency to fall flatter unless there is more of a curl pattern or wave in the hair.
 Seamless layers are a great way to add body and volume without cutting out too much of the hair through layering."